kash-jay/calculator/README.md

 # Calculator
 ## Description
-A simple web-based calculator application built using HTML, CSS, and Vanilla JavaScript, providing a user-friendly interface to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
+A simple web-based calculator application built using HTML, CSS, and JavaScript, providing a user-friendly interface to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
 ## Features
 ```
 1. Responsive design